carpentries-incubator/genome-mining/_episodes/07-evomining.md

 ~~~
 {: .code}

-Instead of that, let's customize our genomic database by using the same as CORASON.
+Instead of that, customize the genomic database by using the same as CORASON.
 Notice that EvoMining requires RAST-like annotated genomes and for this reason
 we are using the fasta files that CORASON converts from our gbk inputs.
 ~~~